dixplo/Datamaps-3TM/README.md

 # Datamaps Project
+:calendar: September to November 2019 | :warning: Be careful to the java version  | :no_mobile_phones:: only on computer

 The project aims to display a map with the possibility of displaying various current events.
 Events are published by users.